-5 Needle Site
+Needle Site

-Hand hygiene must be performed immediately before and after any manipulation or adjustment of the fistula needles or central venous catheter.
+Hand hygiene must be performed immediately before and after any manipulation or adjustment of the fistula needles or CVC

-6 Glove Use
+Glove Use:

-- Gloves are not required for set up of the machine. - Gloves should not be applied (unless otherwise indicated) until hand hygiene has been performed immediately prior to performing the procedure. - If gloves are required earlier (for example, transmission-based precautions) these will need to be removed, hand hygiene performed, and a new set of gloves applied immediately prior to the procedure. - If at anytime there is blood on gloves, immediately remove gloves, perform hand hygiene and apply new gloves.
+- Gloves are not required for set up of machine. - Gloves should not be applied (unless otherwise indicated) until hand hygiene has been performed IMMEDIATELY prior to performing the procedure. - If gloves are required earlier (e.g. Transmission Based Precautions) these will need to be removed, hand hygiene performed, and a new set of gloves applied IMMEDIATELY prior to the procedure. - If at anytime there is blood on gloves, immediately remove gloves, perform hand hygiene and apply new gloves.

-7 Additional Equipment
+Additional Equipment: